Developers-CST/Developer-story/README.md

 ### Tools

 - Use standard frameworks/tools with stated purposes in the Readme.md.
-Like snyk for security and jest for testing.
-- For JavaScript, use Eslint; for Python, use Pylint.
+- Use a security tool like snyk.
+- Use a unit testing tool like jest or pytest.
+- Use a lint tool like eslint or pylint.

 ### Exception Handling